videosdk-live/videosdk-docs/docs/realtime-communication/sdk-reference/react-native-sdk/setup.md

 # Setup

 `@videosdk.live/react-native-sdk` is react native library for real-time communication.
-It inherits the same concepts of of `@videosdk.live/react-sdk`
+It inherits the same concepts of `@videosdk.live/react-sdk`

 ## Minimum OS/SDK versions